Bank Resolution and Public Backstop in an Asymmetric Banking Union

 59 Pages Posted: 5 Nov 2020

-This paper characterizes the optimal banking union with endogenous participation in a two-country economy in which domestic bank failures may be contemporaneous to sovereign crises, giving rise to risk-sharing motives to mutualize bail-out funding.
-Raising public funds to conduct bail-outs entails a deadweight loss.
-Bank bail-ins create disruption costs.
-The optimal resolution trades-off these costs.
-Truthfully eliciting information from domestic authorities imposes a domestic co-payment to fund bail-outs.
-When country asymmetry is large, ensuring the ex-ante participation of the fiscally stronger country requires a reduced contribution by this country, which increases the likelihood of bailing out its failing bank.
+This paper characterizes the optimal banking union with endogenous participation in a two-country economy in which domestic bank failures may be contemporaneous to sovereign crises, giving rise to risk-sharing motives to mutualize the funding of bail-outs.
+Raising public funds to conduct a bail-out entails the deadweight loss of distortionary taxation.
+Bank bail-ins create disruption costs in the economy.
+When country asymmetry is large, resolution policies exhibit reduced contributions to the public backstop and forbearance in early bank intervention in the fiscally stronger country, facilitating bail-outs in this country.

 JEL Classification: G01, G21, G28